China–Yugoslavia relations: Cold War

+Breakup of Yugoslavia

 Following the breakup of Yugoslavia and Yugoslav Wars judges Li Haopei, Wang Tieya and Liu Daqun from China served at the International Criminal Tribunal for the former Yugoslavia.

 The PRC supported the Federal Republic of Yugoslavia during the Kosovo War and opposed the NATO airstrikes against targets in Serbia and Montenegro.
-The PRC believed that Slobodan Milošević was acting to prevent the secession of Kosovo by Albanian separatists from the FRY, and thus supported his actions as preserving the FRY's territorial integrity.
+The PRC believed that Slobodan Milošević was acting to prevent the secession of Kosovo by Albanian separatists from the FRY, and thus interpreted his actions as preserving the FRY's territorial integrity.
 The PRC opposed NATO intervention in Kosovo on the basis that it set a dangerous precedent that PRC officials believed could in the future afflict the PRC, should riots occur in Tibet or Xinjiang and then result in bombings.
 PRC opposition to the NATO actions intensified after the bombing of the PR Chinese embassy in Belgrade during the war.
+The Kosovo Albanians were labelled as NATO-backed terrorists in the Chinese press, while the Serbs of Yugoslavia were proclaimed as heroes fighting for the unity of their nation.